Arnhem Weavers Workshop

 if participants decide to involve

-themselves in weaving activities such
+themselves in field activities such

 as pulling down pandanus leaves, digging

-dyes, they do so at their own
+dyes or yams they do so at their own

 risk.